kaust-rc/noor-gpu/_posts/2016-08-23-Lunch-and-Learn.md

 comments: false
 ---

-# Lunch & Learn
+# Lunch & Learn noor-gpu Introduction

-The first lunch and learn will be held on August 30, 2016 12:30 in  Bldg 14, Room R215.
+The first lunch and learn to introduce the noor-gpu cluster will be held on August 30, 2016 12:30 in  Bldg 14, Room R215.
 [Please register for the event here.](http://goo.gl/forms/1PIKqaZ8AZK3jhL43)

 |Agenda|noor-gpu|
 |------|--------|